 Note: the PREMIUM Central Management Team at all times reserves the right to reject your reimbursement if we determine your spending to be unjustified or overly extravagant.
+The majority of your team budget spent on cocktails for example, is considered too extravagant for an educational programme.

 Please be mindful and honorable about your spending.
-If you are unsure, whether something is appropriate to apply for reimbursement by PREMIUM for, contact the PREMIUM Central Management Team.
+If you are unsure, whether something is appropriate to apply for reimbursement by PREMIUM, contact the PREMIUM Central Management Team.

-CHAPTER 6: COMPETENCE COACHING
+CHAPTER 5: COMPETENCE COACHING